ankitpipalia/DevOps-P1/readme.md

 az ad sp create-for-rbac --name <custom-app-name> --role Contributor --scopes /subscriptions/<subscriptions-id>
 ## Uploading function to azure
 Use Azure-core and azure cli to push function

+# Ansible
+Put Virtual Machine ip-address in /etc/hosts and inventory/hosts SSH key will be scp to virtual machine for private repo clone

 # Function